AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ServiceLocator/UniqueNameService.md

 ServiceLocator.UniqueNameService Property
 =========================================
-AutomationML 2.1 APIGets the registered UniqueName-Service.The actual registered UniqueName-Service is located by the engine to automatically assign unique names to CAEXObjects if they are inserted into a sequence.
+Gets the registered UniqueName-Service.The actual registered UniqueName-Service is located by the engine to automatically assign unique names to CAEXObjects if they are inserted into a sequence.
 If no UniqueName-Service is registered no names are generated.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)